Biography

 The COE has strong links with many of the major festivals and concert halls in Europe including the Festspielhaus Baden-Baden, the Kammermusiksaal der Philharmonie in Berlin, the Cologne, Luxembourg and Paris Philharmonies, the Concertgebouw in Amsterdam and the Alte Oper in Frankfurt.
 In partnership with the Kronberg Academy, the COE became the first-ever Orchestra-in-residence at the Casals Forum in Kronberg in 2022.
 The Chamber Orchestra of Europe has also been Orchestra-in-residence at the Esterhazy Palace in Eisenstadt since 2022.

 With more than 250 works in its discography, the COE’s CDs have won numerous international prizes, including two Grammys and three Gramophone Record of the Year Awards.
-Their most recent release is an archive recording of the Schubert Symphonies, performed at the Styriarte Festival in Graz in 1988 with Nikolaus Harnoncourt, released by ICA Classics.
-The 4-CD box-set has been enthusiastically received by the critics internationally and we have now released a second box-set of archive recordings with Nikolaus Harnoncourt, featuring works by Haydn, Mozart, Beethoven and Brahms.
-In January 2022, we also released all of the Sibelius Symphonies on DVD and BluRay, conducted by Paavo Berglund at the Helsinki Festival in 1998.
+The COE’s most recent release is an archive recording of the Schubert Symphonies, performed at the Styriarte Festival in Graz in 1988 with Nikolaus Harnoncourt, released by ICA Classics.
+The 4-CD box-set has been enthusiastically received by the critics internationally and the Orchestra has now released a second box-set of archive recordings with Nikolaus Harnoncourt, featuring works by Haydn, Mozart, Beethoven and Brahms.
+In January 2022, the COE also released all of the Sibelius Symphonies on DVD and BluRay, conducted by Paavo Berglund at the Helsinki Festival in 1998.
 In February 2023, the recording of the Clara Wieck-Schumann and Robert Schumann’s Piano Concertos with Beatrice Rana and Yannick Nézet-Séguin was released to international acclaim.
-Deutsche Grammophon plans to release our Brahms Symphonies, recorded at the Baden-Baden Festspielhaus with Yannick Nézet-Séguin, some time in 2024.
+In July 2024, Deutsche Grammophon released our Brahms Symphonies, recorded at the Baden-Baden Festspielhaus with Yannick Nézet-Séguin during 2022 and 2023.

 In 2009, the COE Academy was created in order to give a select group of exceptional students the chance to study with the principal players of COE and, importantly, to give the students the opportunity to travel “on tour” with the orchestra.